yhbcode000/python-ros-engine/docs/index.md

 - [API Documentation](api.md) - Detailed information about all classes and methods
 - [Bridging with Native ROS](bridging.md) - Information about interacting with native ROS systems
 - [Usage Guide](usage.md) - Comprehensive guide on how to use the engine
-- [Diagrams Guide](diagrams.md) - Guide to using various diagram types for ROS documentation

 ## Examples